 - 15. In the interests of quality TVET services in the public sector, and in order to minimise inefficient utilisation of funds, it is important that the new funding system should be sensitive to the outputs achieved by public colleges.
-There are two ways in which the new system deals with the matter of efficiency and outputs.
-Firstly, the system allows DHET to expand enrolment in colleges that prove to be efficient and decrease enrolment in inefficient colleges.
-This is made possible through the joint DHET-college planning process.
-Secondly, the system includes an output bonus as well as Input-output funding which should be considered a performance incentive that eligible colleges can utilise to improve their facilities, conduct further research, or for some similar developmental activity.
-The output-related aspects of the system are obviously dependent on the credible measurement of college performance, both in terms of successful completions (or the throughput rate) and in terms of the labour market performance of graduates. - TVET College management must take accountability and responsibility for poor performance by a TVET College and therefore corrective measures to improve college performance should be taken against college management rather than simply reduce enrolment that will bring instability in staff establishment and adversely affect the respective communities which are not the cause for college inefficiency.
+This is made possible through the joint DHET-college planning process by administering input-output funding which should be considered a performance incentive that eligible colleges can utilise to improve their facilities, conduct further research, or for some similar developmental activity.
+The output-related aspects of the system are obviously dependent on the credible measurement of college performance, both in terms of successful completions (or the throughput rate) and in terms of the labour market performance of graduates. - 16.
+TVET College management must take accountability and responsibility for poor performance by a TVET College and therefore corrective measures to improve college performance should be taken against college management rather than close the college or reduce enrolment that will bring instability in staff establishment and adversely affect the respective communities which are not the cause for college inefficiency.